Skip to main content

 whenElse(condition, trueTemplate, falseTemplate);

-• condition: A boolean expression that determines which template to render.
+• condition is a boolean expression that determines which template to render.

-• trueTemplate: The template rendered if the condition evaluates to true.
+• trueTemplate is the template rendered if the condition evaluates to true.

-• falseTemplate: The template rendered if the condition evaluates to false.
+• falseTemplate is the template rendered if the condition evaluates to false.

 Repeat

-The repeat directive is used to dynamically render a list of items.
-This directive is highly useful for rendering lists, especially when you need to manage and display data dynamically.
+The repeat directive is used to render a list of items dynamically.
+This is highly useful for rendering lists, especially when you need to manage and display data dynamically.

-<my-button-list> will display a static list of button labels, each rendered as a button.
+In the example below, <my-button-list> displays a static list of button labels, each rendered as a button.
 This example shows how to use repeat to render each item in the list.

 import {